mcclellandj/stem-jobs-salary-prediction/README.md

 ### Analysis approach

-Using PySpark, PySpark SQL and Python where appropriate in a Jupyter Notebook:
+Using PySpark, PySpark SQL and Python where appropriate in a Jupyter Notebook to:
 - Create a Spark session on an available Cluster and upload the data onto Hadoop Distributed File System
 - Convert the data into a dataframe ahead of analysis and undertake a data audit and exploratory data analysis to gain insights on the main features
 - Clean and transform the data as required and build new features